ManishKumarChoudhary2003/ClearDocs/elasticsearch-audit-logs-setup.md

-# Elasticsearch Audit Logs Index Setup
+# Elasticsearch Audit Logs Setup

-This document provides a step-by-step guide to setting up an Elasticsearch index for storing audit logs.
-The index structure is designed to store user actions, system details, and timestamps for logging purposes.
+This document provides a reference for setting up an Elasticsearch index to store audit logs.

-## 1. Create the Audit Logs Index
+## 1. Creating the Index

-To create the `audit_logs` index with the required mappings, use the following command:
+To create an `audit_logs` index with the necessary mappings, use the following command:

 ### **PUT audit_logs**
 ```json